Prostitution Information Center

-The Prostitution Information Centre (PIC, Dutch: Prostitutie Informatie Centrum) is located in the heart of Amsterdam in the red light district, near Amsterdam's Old Church.
+The Prostitution Information Center (PIC, Dutch: Prostitutie Informatie Centrum) is located in the heart of Amsterdam in the red light district, near Amsterdam's Old Church.
 The PIC serves as an educational centre and resource for providing Amsterdam's visitors with information and advice about prostitution.

 The practice of prostitution in the Netherlands was legalised nationally in October 2000.
 However, Amsterdam has long had a tolerant attitude towards prostitution, coupled with clear regulations that have been in force for many decades.
 Though prostitution is legal in Amsterdam, there is still a considerable amount of misunderstanding about it.
 The PIC's objective is to clear up some of that misunderstanding by providing visitors with accurate information regarding prostitution.

-Founder: Mariska Majoor
+Founding

 PIC sign: "Study, info and action centre for sex workers' rights (as well as nice coffee...)"

 The PIC was founded in August 1994 by former prostitute Mariska Majoor.
 Majoor worked as prostitute from the age of 16 to 21, and quit, in her words, “because I feel different now about sex and relationships than a couple of years ago…but there are plenty of people, who like me, have made a well considered choice to work in prostitution, and they deserve our respect.”

 She founded the PIC to inform the uneducated about prostitution.
 The PIC's purpose is to offer a freely accessible place where people who have questions about prostitution can get answers to almost any prostitution-related question, or can be referred to other knowledgeable organizations if necessary.
 Majoor strongly believes that prostitution is a profession that all countries should legalise.
 She has said, “Every country should legalise prostitution; it’s part of society.
 In our eyes it’s a profession, a way of making money; it’s important that we are realistic about this.
 Most people think legalising is approval but it can be a way to deal with it, to organise it and make it safer.
 Prostitution is not bad; it’s only bad if done against one’s will.
 Most women make this decision themselves.”